henniggroup/MPInterfaces/README.rst

 1. Make sure that you are using python>=2.7 (do a "python --version").

+NOTE: for hpg2 users refer to ufhpc_readme.md in the docs and follow it for installation

 2. it is highly recommended that you use gcc compiler.
 So type::

    export CC=gcc